yantiz/Linux-Server-Configuration/README.md

 PermitRootLogin no
 ```

-## Step 7: Configure the ufw to allow incoming requests for SSH(port 2200), HTTP and NTP only.
+## Step 7: Configure the ufw to only allow incoming requests for SSH(port 2200), HTTP and NTP.
 ```
 sudo ufw default deny incoming sudo ufw default allow outgoing